 PROJECT: Assessing adaptation investment opportunities for micro, small and medium-sized enterprises (MSMEs) in Bangladesh

-Bangladesh Centre for Advanced Studies (BCAS) and ICLEI South Asia, in partnership with CDKN, launched this Knowledge Basis Project in Bangladesh in July 2019.
+Bangladesh Centre for Advanced Studies (BCAS) and ICLEI South Asia, in partnership with CDKN, launched this project in Bangladesh in July 2019.

 In Bangladesh, Micro, Small and Medium-sized Enterprises (MSMEs) form a major share of the country’s GDP.
 However, this sector is not adequately aware of climate change impacts, especially in the southwest (coastal) region of the country, which is highly vulnerable to cyclones and sea-level rise.
 There is also a lack of awareness around potential mechanisms, such as funding opportunities, to reduce such vulnerabilities.